Pork butts and pork shoulder are the best cuts of meat to use for pulled pork.

 - Prepare the pork shoulder by cleaning it, trimming off the extra fat

 - Preheat your smoker to 325℉.
-If you’re using on gas grills, then you’re want to set it to low to medium heat and set it up for indirect cooking.
+If you’re using a gas grill, then you want to set it to low to medium heat and set it up for indirect cooking.
 Pick the wood chips you want to use, we suggest a mild wood for pulled pork.

 - Next, place the pork shoulder in the smoker fat side up.
 You’ll also want to insert it in the food thermometer to monitor the temperature.